neuroinformatics-unit/gsoc/GSoC-2025/movement - Web-based Graphical User Interface for Pose Filtering and Trajectory Analysis (Priyam Raj).md

 I see GSoC as an opportunity to contribute meaningfully to open-source and work closely with mentors on impactful projects.
 This proposal balances scientific relevance with practical usability, and I'm eager to build something that truly helps the community.

 ### Other Applications
 I'm applying solely to the Neuroinformatics Unit for GSoC 2025.
 This project is my top and only choice.
+I am genuinely interested in contributing to this project's goals and see strong alignment with my skills and long-term interests.